lukasbuschdev/cli/README.md

 # Web-Based CLI

 A fully interactive command-line interface built for the web.
-It simulates a Linux/Unix-like terminal experience in the browser, complete with a virtual file system, command chaining with `&&`, sudo functionality, easter eggs, and a beginner-friendly `--man` flag for every command.
+It simulates a Linux/Unix-like terminal experience in the browser, complete with a virtual file system, command chaining with `&&`, sudo functionality, easter eggs, a beginner-friendly `--man` flag for every command, tab autocompletion, and arrow key navigation for command history.

 Live demo: [lukasbusch.dev/cli](https://lukasbusch.dev/cli)